ome/devspace/README.md

     By default, this will use the name of the directory as the project name.
 In the case of a shared Docker host, it is possible to override the project name using

         $ docker-compose up -p my_project -d

+*  Depending on the ssh key, you might have to run the following comment in the ``test_integration`` container.
+For example:
+        $ docker exec -it devspace_testintegration_1 bash
+        $ ssh -T git@github.com

+    A message should be returned after running the command:
+        $ Hi snoopycrimecop!
+You've successfully authenticated, but GitHub does not provide shell access.

 *   Retrieve the dynamic port of the Jenkins NGINX container.
 You can access the Jenkins UI from https://HOST_IP:PORT after accepting the self-signed